Steveorevo/tunnelopen/README.md

 ```

 ### Roadmap
-I hope to add support for SMB, and other features.
+I hope to add support for SMB, RDP, and other operating systems.